 It was a private ceremony with just close family members and friends.
 The celebrity couple is widely known by the nickname “Virushka”.

-The Indian captain has credited his wife for the emotional strength and maturity in his behaviour that he has learnt from her.
-Virat and Anushka are one of the most recognisable and followed couples of the country.
+The Indian captain has credited his wife for the emotional strength and maturity in his behavior that he has learned from her.
+Virat and Anushka are one of the most recognisable and followed couples in the country.

 In fact, big brands like Manyawar, Google Duo, etc have even built marketing campaigns with the 2 stars with many popular TV advertisements.